LotrExtendedTeam/Extended-Wiki/wiki/docs/index.md

 - Many achievements have been ported (some new ones have been added as well)
 - 4 trees have been ported (Chestnut, Willow, Banana, and Plum)
 - Most items and blocks from Legacy have been ported
-- [Translations](https://lotrextendedteam.github.io/Extended-Localization/) for several langauges including overrides and updates to Renewed itself where necessary
+- [Translations](https://lotrextendedteam.github.io/Extended-Localization/) for several languages including overrides and updates to Renewed itself where necessary
 - Fellowships have been ported (currently can only be used with commands)
 - Bows for factions that have been done so far have been ported
-- Some new blocks/items such as new furs, new drystones and new lanterns!
+- Some new blocks/items such as new furs, new drystone types and new lanterns!
 - Many new remastered textures!
 - Bug fixes for some [bugs in Renewed itself](/Extended-Wiki/wiki/renewed_bug_fixes/) and support for later Java versions